 It all began with my friends and I picking NFL games ATS every week.
 I performed well and they quickly got over losing money to me on these picks.
 I had a natural "keen eye" for picking winners and noticing the subtleties of the industry.
 So I took it to another level.
 I started reading betting forums and followed the "big guys" who were getting a lot of followers and comments.
 After a while I started posting my own picks.
 After 2 months of posting on these forums, I did so well that I gained a huge following that wanted my advice and more picks.
 This is when I decided to take sports handicapping more seriously.
 A couple years went by and my success continued.
 I knew it was what I wanted to do for a career.
 I applied and tested stats to Fantasy Sports before I started to go all in with sports betting.
 To this day, I still feel that was the best way to begin a successful life as a sports handicapper.
 Test out your success on a cheap no pressure platform before you enter the big leagues.

 I owe most of my knowledge to failure.
-I've been through it all.
+I've been through it all in this industry.
 Sports wagering caught my eye at the age of 13.
 I've seen everything the gambling industry has to offer.
 I learned from all my mistakes.
-I wrote those mistakes down, and I applied those mistakes to my every day capping, by eliminating the errors most bettors make over and over.
+I wrote those mistakes down, and I applied those mistakes to my every day capping by eliminating the errors most bettors make over and over.
 My biggest asset is that I can recognize what the "right play" is when I see a spread.
 I have mastered the art of identifying and interpreting what the oddsmakers lines mean.
-The lucky part of this for YOU, is that you get to experience over 15 years of knowledge I have gained through this industry that I am willing to share with you.
-I'm honest, I'm straight up, I don't over promise and I give realistic expectations to my customers.
+I have compiled relevant data and strategies over the years to fine tune my handicapping.
+The lucky part for YOU, is that you get to experience over 15 years of knowledge I have gained through this industry that I am willing to share with you.
+I'm honest, straight up, I don't over promise and I give realistic expectations to my customers.
 By educating my customers they understand how to handle every situation.

-The big picture to me is not only provide for myself with my sports betting expertise, but also helping others achieve greatness and financial stability.
+The big picture to me is not only to provide for myself with my sports betting expertise, but also helping others achieve greatness and financial stability.
 Some people have it tough, and my goal is to ease their life matters.
-I come from humble beginnings and have been through the ringer in my life.
 I have a special talent and an appreciation for my job that I am using for the good of the public.
 Come join me in my winning success and let me prove to you why I am the most reliable, responsible and profitable Sports Handicapper in the business.
 My impeccable customer service is what separates me from the rest.
 Come join the Golden Empire family.